Spring Training 2017: Orioles Outlast Pirates On St. Patrick’s Day

 — Baltimore Orioles (@Orioles) March 17, 2017

-While Spring Training baseball is a lot of fun, it is very much a caveat emptor situation for the fans.
+While Spring Training baseball is a lot fun, it is very much a caveat emptor situation for the fans.
 For example, in today’s game, both teams rested many of their frontline players, and as typical for the Grapefruit League, established stars often don’t make road trips.

 Pirates star Andrew McCutchen, who is moving from center field to right field this season and was the subject of trade rumors during the “host stove” period, also was one of the notables who got the day off.
 Back from the World Baseball Classic where he played for Team Italy, catcher Francisco Cervelli was behind the plate for the Bucks, however.